OpenJML/openjml.github.io/tutorial/Expressions.md

 The earlier lessons on pre- and post-conditions, assert and assume stastements all showed examples of *expressions* used in JML clauses.
-As expresions are a building block for nealry all other JML constructs, we include a couple lessons at this point to introduce JLM expressions.
+As expresions are a building block for nealry all other JML constructs, we include a couple lessons at this point to introduce JML expressions.

 JML expressions look very much  like Java expressions.
 Indeed, the JML expression syntax includes all of the Java expression